 Range helps you create agendas that are right for your team while prompting you to check for unplanned discussion topics.

-Structuring your meeting is easy in Range—you can create different types of topics: start the session with a team check-in round, recurring agenda items, discuss today’s topics, and end with closing topics.
+Structuring your meeting is easy in Range—you can create different types of topics: start the session with an opening round, recurring agenda items, discuss today’s topics, and end with closing topics.

 5. There are too many people in the meeting